pullz6/ML-Pipeline_ZenML/README.md

 # Deploying a model using zenml and mlflow

-This is starting project to understand how to deploy a simple project with Zenml and MlFlow, locally.
+This is a starting project to understand how to deploy a simple model with Zenml and MlFlow locally.
 This project was made following a tutorial from freecodecamp.org, however this is an error at deployment, which is addressed in this repo.
 ---

 ## Table of Contents